 This aspect of a fire alarm system is important in any setting, but particularly in New York City where skyscrapers and high-rise buildings dominate the landscape.
 The design an engineer lays out is all-important is regarded to the level of protection provided for your unique needs.
 Business owners have many things to worry about; how the alarm system is designed is not usually of any consequence.
 You may assume that there are smoke detectors, strobes and perhaps a sprinkler system, but other than that you have no clue.

-In fire alarm engineering, the engineer plays a key role in designing a system that offers the ultimate protection for your company, based on the size and structure of your business, number of employees and other factors.
+In fire alarm engineering, the engineer plays a key role in designing a fire alarm system that offers the ultimate protection for your company, based on the size and structure of your business, number of employees and other factors.
 An engineer can incorporate his understanding and knowledge of various systems and how they relate to protection, control, detection, alarms, and extinguishment.

 Many factors are taken into consideration when designing a system for a particular business, such as construction materials used in the building, how resistant the structure is to fire, interior finish, number of exits, occupant loads and more.
 The engineer can then analyze risks and hazards and lay out a system that offers your property the greatest level of security in case of fire.
 Once the design is in place, technicians can lay out the system in accordance with the specifics laid out by the engineer.